Fiore Buccieri: Later years

-The subject of later federal investigations, Buccieri was dubbed by federal agents, "the lord high executioner," in 1966. [conflicts with given birth year of 1907] Buccieri's 62nd birthday celebration, attended by hundreds of mobsters from Chicago and around the nation, was observed by both federal and local police.
+The subject of later federal investigations, Buccieri was dubbed by federal agents, "the lord high executioner," in 1966.
+Buccieri's 62nd birthday celebration, attended by hundreds of mobsters from Chicago and around the nation, was observed by both federal and local police.
 They suspected that the party was a front for a mob summit meeting in which Giancana officially took over the Outfit from Anthony Accardo, which might have been an erroneous thought at some level, because Giancana has just spent the previous 12 months in federal prison and got booted that year as The Outfit's top day-to-day boss after getting out of prison, taking over the top spot nine years earlier.

 In 1973, Fiore Buccieri died of cancer.
-In 1975, Gianacana was murdered in his home.
+In 1975, Giancana was murdered in his home.
 Some authorities speculated that the mob would not have ordered Giancana's death if Buccieri were still alive and acting as his bodyguard.